 How to cite a website in Chicago style

-Chicago recommends citing most online articles – from news sites, blogs, and online journals – in the same way as a print article, but with an added URL.
+Chicago recommends citing online articles in the same way as a print article, but with an added URL:

 Newspaper and magazine articles